Is Your Soul Ready?

 In this blog we dive into why and how our bodies experience trauma and how something such as an Ayahuasca Retreat may be the key to unlock these stored traumas from our bodies.

-While we understand that trauma and PTSD are obstacles we want to quickly shed from our lives, we ask and insist that you still do your research when moving forward with an alternative medicine path such as Ayahuasca.
+While we understand that unhealed trauma and PTSD are obstacles we want to quickly shed from our lives, we ask and insist that you still do your research when moving forward with an alternative medicine path such as Ayahuasca.
 We strongly urge the safety and precaution one should show when choosing an Ayahuasca Retreat and we encourage you to continue this journey with an open heart and educated eyes.

-From emotional challenges to clinically diagnosed post traumatic stress disorder (PTSD), we all are confronted with adversity at some point in our lives.
+From emotional challenges to clinically diagnosed post traumatic stress disorder (PTSD diagnosis), we all are confronted with adversity at some point in our lives.
 Ayahuasca has emerged in recent years as the go-to option for those looking to heal from a variety of traumas, from childhood neglect to combat trauma amongst the military veteran community, as in the case of the Heroic Hearts project.
-For many, a sacred Ayahuasca experience (preferably in the form of a proper and legal retreat) holds the key to moving beyond and breaking free from the debilitating symptoms that can accompany PTSD and into a breakout life of wellbeing and true healing.
+For many, a sacred Ayahuasca journey (preferably in the form of a proper and legal retreat) holds the key to moving beyond and breaking free from the debilitating symptoms that can accompany PTSD and into a breakout life of wellbeing and true healing.

-What is trauma?
+What is Trauma?

 In order to understand the connection between Ayahuasca and PTSD, we must first understand trauma.
 A trauma is any event or situation that creates an intense sense of loss of control [1].
 As living things, our ability to act freely in the world is crucial to our survival.
 When our agency is threatened, our brain takes notice and produces a dramatic stress signal that allows us to respond to the situation [2].
 Fight, flight, or freeze responses are common during traumatic experiences [3].
 These are sensible, healthy reactions to danger and when they are initiated, the body stores energy in our muscles so we are ready to act to protect ourselves [4].
 Ideally, we find our way to safety after such an event and have the opportunity to release the built up stress from the body [5].
 When this happens we can learn from the experience and move on from it.
 When this kind of resolution does not occur, however, the stress response is not discharged and continues to play out in the body [6].